-In 2018 APSR amended the Company's Generation License to include the provision of a future electricity pool "spot market" that will allow power and water for the MIS to be commercially traded between OPWP and suppliers.
+In 2018 APSR amended the Company's Generation License to include the provision of an electricity pool "spot market" that allows power in the MIS to be commercially traded between OPWP and suppliers.
 This does not impact the existing 15 year PPA in place between the Company and OPWP but will provide a commercial market through which the Company can trade its generation output at the cessation of the existing PPA.